featurist/blocker/README.md

 # Blocker

-A little HTTP proxy that blocks access to external URLs based on regular expressions.
+A little HTTP proxy that blocks access to URLs based on a regular expression.

 ### Why?

-Sometimes you want to stop your web browser or other client from downloading content or executing scripts from particular URLs, because it's faster.
+Sometimes it helps to stop your web browser or other web client from downloading content or executing scripts from particular URLs, for speed, convenience, or privacy.

 ### Install